Ralph Yarborough: Wrestling with Thurmond

-Re-election to Senate
+1964 re-election bid

-In 1964, Yarborough again won the primary without a runoff and went on to general election victory with 56.2 percent in LBJ's 1964 Democratic landslide.
-His Republican Party (GOP) opponent was future president George H. W. Bush, who attacked Yarborough as a left-wing demagogue and for his vote in favor of the Civil Rights Act of 1964.
-Yarborough denounced Bush as an extremist to the right of that year's GOP nominee for president Barry M. Goldwater and as a rich easterner and a carpetbagger trying to buy a Senate seat.
-It has since been learned that then-Governor Connally was covertly aiding Bush, instead of party nominee Yarborough, against President Johnson's wishes, by teaching Democrats the techniques of split ticket voting.
+In 1964, Yarborough again won the primary without a runoff, and won the general election with 56.2% of the vote.
+His Republican opponent was George H. W. Bush, who attacked Yarborough as a left-wing demagogue and for his vote in favor of the Civil Rights Act of 1964.
+Yarborough denounced Bush as an extremist to the right of that year's GOP presidential nominee, Barry Goldwater, and as a rich easterner and carpetbagger trying to buy a Senate seat.
+It has since been learned that then-Governor Connally was covertly aiding Bush, against President Johnson's wishes, by teaching Democrats the techniques of split ticket voting.
 In the same election, Connally defeated Bush's ticket-mate, Jack Crichton.
-In 1967, Yarborough was the first U.S. Senator to introduce the first bilingual education act.
+In 1967, Yarborough was the first U.S. senator to introduce the first bilingual education act.

 Although Yarborough supported Johnson's domestic agenda, he went public with his criticism of Johnson's foreign policy and the Vietnam War after Johnson announced his retirement.
-Yarborough supported Robert F. Kennedy until his assassination, then supported Eugene McCarthy until his loss in Chicago, and finally backed Hubert Humphrey for president in the pivotal campaign of 1968 against Nixon.
-In 1969, Senator Yarborough became chairman of the Senate Committee on Labor and Public Welfare.
+Yarborough supported Robert F. Kennedy for president until his assassination, then Eugene McCarthy until his loss in Chicago, finally backing Hubert Humphrey in his 1968 campaign against Nixon.
+In 1969, Yarborough became chairman of the Senate Committee on Labor and Public Welfare.

-Defeat
+1970 re-election bid

-In 1970, South Texan businessman and former Congressman Lloyd Bentsen won a 54 to 46 percent upset victory against Yarborough in the Democratic primary, when Yarborough was focusing on the expected second general election again against Bush.
-Bentsen played on voters' fears of societal breakdown and urban riots and made an issue of Yarborough's opposition to the Vietnam War.
-Bentsen said that Yarborough was a political antique.
-Said Bentsen, "It would be nice if Ralph Yarborough would vote for his state every once in a while."
-Bentsen went on to win the general election against Bush.
+In 1970, South Texan businessman and former Congressman Lloyd Bentsen defeated Yarborough in the Democratic primary, when Yarborough was focusing on an expected second general election campaign against Bush.
+Bentsen played on voters' fears of societal breakdown and urban riots, made an issue of Yarborough's opposition to the Vietnam War, and called him a political antique.
+Bentsen said, "It would be nice if Ralph Yarborough would vote for his state every once in a while."
+He defeated Bush in the general election.

+1972 attempt at a comeback

-In 1972, Ralph Yarborough made a comeback effort to win the Democratic nomination for U.S. Senator as a challenger of Republican Senator John Tower, who as a young man had once circulated Ralph Yarborough stickers.
+In 1972, Yarborough made a comeback effort to win the Democratic nomination to challenge Senator John Tower, who as a young man had once circulated Yarborough stickers.
 Yarborough won the first round of the primary and came within 526 votes of winning the primary without the need for a runoff.
-Yarborough again made accusations of vote fraud from the conservative wing.
+He again made accusations of vote fraud from the conservative wing.
 He lost in the primary runoff to a former U.S. Attorney, Barefoot Sanders, in an anti-incumbent sweep after the Sharpstown Bank-stock Scandal despite neither being an incumbent nor involved at all with the scandal.

-From 1973 to 1974 he served as a member of the Constitutional Revision Commission of Texas.
-From 1983 to 1987 he served as a member of the State Library and Archives Commission of Texas.
+From 1973 to 1974, Yarborough served as a member of the Constitutional Revision Commission of Texas.
+From 1983 to 1987, he served as a member of the State Library and Archives Commission of Texas.
 He practiced law in Austin from 1971 until his death in 1996.